'I don't know what the hold up is': Ahmaud Arbery's family growing frustrated with slow pace of jury selection

 Some of those dismissed Monday included a second cousin of Arbery's father, Marcus Arbery Sr., and another was a close friend of Arbery's.
 Both said they didn't think they could remain objective.

 Some of the potential jurors Monday said they have developed negative feelings about the defendants.
+One who qualified said he could put aside his negative feelings about Gregory McMichael and that it wouldn't impact his ability to make a decision.
 A few also said they've formed an opinion on guilt or innocence about the defendants already.

-William Roddie Bryan's attorney, Kevin Gough, complained to the judge that when one potential juror walked in Monday, Arbery Sr. nodded at him.
+Bryan's attorney, Kevin Gough, complained to the judge that when one potential juror walked in Monday, Arbery Sr. nodded at him.
+That potential juror qualified.
 Gough said it was a subtle gesture that encourages bias.

 Gough raised a similar concern last week after a potential juror, he said, gave Arbery Sr. a thumbs up when he was leaving the courtroom.
 On another day last week, he objected to a button he said Arbery Sr. wore in court with logos of social justice groups.